Bun Rany: Marriage to Hun Sen

 In March 1974, Rany met Hun Sen (through Le Duc Tho) who, having joined the Khmer Rouge in 1970, commanded most of the soldiers that were treated at her hospital.
 As the Khmer Rouge leadership forbade fraternization among the people and strictly controlled every facet of life, including courtship and marriage, they carried on a romance through intermediaries and occasionally on the pretense of official Party business.
 Hun Sen officially requested the Angkar to allow a marriage in late 1974 but despite his reputation as a good leader, was told to wait until Phnom Penh was captured and the whole country was under Khmer Rouge rule.
 In 1975, one day before the fall of Phnom Penh, Hun Sen was hit by shrapnel and lost his left eye.
 Considering him now to be disabled, Bun Rany's superiors decided he was not suitable for marriage and instead attempted to arrange for her to marry a series of prominent men in Krouch Chhmar District, all of whom she rejected.
 Likewise, Hun Sen's superiors attempted to find a "more suitable" partner for him, suggesting, among others, a high-ranking Party woman twelve years his senior.
 Their refusal to follow the orders of their superiors led to lowered esteem and suspicion of loyalties.
 In early 1976, the Angkar organized a group marriage ceremony with twelve wounded and handicapped soldiers and notified Hun Sen and Bun Rany that they could marry as part of this event.
 The group wedding took place with little ceremony in a very remote location with no family members in attendance.
 They were told to live in Memot District where Hun Sen was stationed on the border with Vietnam while Rany was assigned to work long hours in neighbouring Ponhea Kraek and Tboung Khmum districts.
-On 10 November 1976, Bun Rany gave birth to their first child in Memot, a son whom they named Kamsot (meaning "sad") that died later the same day as a result of being dropped by a Khmer Rouge nurse, Rany claims.
+On 10 November 1976, Bun Rany gave birth to their first child in Memot, a son whom they named Kamsot (meaning "sad") who died later the same day as a result of being dropped by a Khmer Rouge nurse, Rany claims.

-Currently Hun Sen and Rany have six children, four sons (one of them deceased) and three daughters (one of them adopted).
-Their names are Komsot (deceased), Manet, Mana, Manit, Mani, Mali and Malis.
+Hun Sen and Rany have six children, four sons (one of them deceased) and two daughters.
+Their names are Kamsot (deceased), Manet, Mana, Manith, Mani and Mali.
+The couple also adopted a daughter (who is not named in news media sources) in 1988, but they legally disowned her in 2007 for being lesbian.